-35. When a previous promotion occurred five or more years ago, how far back may one go in regard to including teaching and service information?
+39. When a previous promotion occurred five or more years ago, how far back may one go in regard to including teaching and service information?

 Our Guidelines do not specify or mandate a minimum number of years as there is no requirement for time-in-rank to be promoted.
-Normally, teaching assessments or evaluations and service activities since the last formal review are included.
-To provide sufficient evaluations of teaching and service, a faculty member may choose to report information about teaching and service for up to 10 of the most recent consecutive years since the last formal review.
-If using Digital Measures/Activity Insight, be aware that course and SRTE data may only be available from 2011 and onwards.
-If a faculty member would like to include course and SRTE data prior to 2011, such data can be entered manually or the faculty member can work with the Faculty Activity Management Services Team (L-AI-Support@lists.psu.edu) to enter the data.
-When running the University Dossier report in Activity Insight, please note that Teaching and Service sections will reflect the data entered for the time period selected while the research section will include information that spans the faculty member's entire career.
+Normally, teaching assessments or evaluations and service activities since the effective date of the last formal review are included.
+To provide sufficient evaluations of teaching and service, a faculty member may choose to report information about teaching and service for up to 10 of the most recent consecutive years since the effective date of the last formal review.
+When running the University Dossier report in Activity Insight, please note that the Teaching and Service sections will reflect the data entered for the time period selected while the research section will include information that spans the faculty member's entire career.
 (Page 11, III.C.12.b.)

-What is appropriate to include in the dossier in the way of student narrative comments?
+40. What is appropriate to include in the dossier in the way of student narrative comments?

 If including student narrative comments in the dossier, these should be summarized rather than inserting all or a selection of the narrative comments.
-This summary can be prepared by the department head, division head, director of academic affairs or a department head's administrative or faculty delegate.
+This summary can be prepared by the department head, division head, director of academic affairs, or a department head's delegate who is either an academic administrator or faculty member.
 Sometimes this may be done in consultation with the chair of the department's promotion and tenure committee in order to ensure consistency in presentation.
 A candidate should not be involved in preparing the summary of student comments.
 (Page 4, II.C.1.a.1.)